Palace of Justice siege: 2005–2006 Truth Commission

 The Supreme Court created a Truth Commission in order to investigate the siege.
 The Commission officially began its work on November 3, 2005.

 2006–2007 Judicial processes

 On 22 August 2006, Attorney General Mario Iguarán announced that former Colonel Edilberto Sánchez, former B-2 intelligence chief of the Army's Thirteenth Brigade, would be summoned for questioning and investigated for the crimes of kidnapping and forced disappearance.
-Public prosecutors are to reopen the case after examining video tape recordings and identifying cafeteria manager Carlos Augusto Rodríguez being taken outside of the Palace of Justice alive by a soldier, together with other former M-19 hostages.
+Public prosecutors were to reopen the case after examining video tape recordings and identifying cafeteria manager Carlos Augusto Rodríguez being taken outside of the Palace of Justice alive by a soldier, together with other former M-19 hostages.

-Former Col. Sánchez was then detained.
-In May 2007, former Col. Sánchez has been questioned by prosecutors about his possible role in the disappearance of Irma Franco and at least two cafeteria workers, who would have left the Palace alive.
+Sánchez was then detained.
+In May 2007, he was questioned by prosecutors about his possible role in the disappearance of Irma Franco and at least two cafeteria workers, who would have left the Palace alive.
 Sánchez rejected the charges and proclaimed his innocence.
 He accepted that he could have received the order to cover the exit of some hostages from the Palace of Justice.